Utricia Ogle: Origins

-Songstress and muse
+Singer and muse

 From 1625 to 1642 Utricia Ogle stayed in England.
 In those years she must also have lived in Paris for some time, because according to Constantijn Huygens she had music lessons there from the harpsichordist Jacques Champion de Chambonnières.
 She returned to Holland in early 1642, presumably in the retinue of Princess Maria Henrietta Stuart, who had just married William II.
 In The Hague, Ogle impressed with her singing.
 Among others, Elizabeth Stuart was among her audience when she performed at Huygens' home.
 It is unclear whether Utricia Ogle was part of the Stuart household, but she and her future husband Sir William Swann were certainly part of their artistic entourage: Elizabeth Stuart called her 'my fiddler' in 1654.

 The network of art friendships that Utricia and Trajectina Ogle maintained in the Netherlands is sometimes difficult to untangle, as both are referred to as 'Miss Ogle'.
 Maria Tesselschade, friends with Huygens and Francina Duarte, was a key figure in this group.
 Constantijn Huygens, a widower since 1637, met Utricia Ogle in 1642.
 He was deeply impressed by her.
 As an example of the many lines of verse he devoted to her in these years, in which the puns tumble over each other, a fragment from a poem he wrote in August 1642: In 't einde zeg ik: Ogeltje, / Gij toverende vogeltje ('In the end I say: Ogeltje, / Thou enchanting little bird').